The Surest guide to prostate cancer

 Home care

 Home care (home health care) services are usually provided through a home health agency.
-They may offer different types of home care services using nurses, therapists, social workers, home care aides and medical equipment.
+They can offer different types of home care services using nurses, therapists, social workers, home care aides, and medical equipment.

 Acupuncture

-Acupuncture applies needles, heat, pressure and other treatments to specific places on the skin, called acupoints.
-This can help control symptoms such as pain, fatigue, nausea or vomiting.
-The price for an acupuncture visit can be found on the Surest app by searching “acupuncture” or a provider name.
+Acupuncture applies needles, heat, pressure, and other treatments to specific places on the skin, called acupoints.
+This can help control symptoms such as pain, fatigue, and nausea.

 Palliative care

-Palliative care can improve quality of life if you have a serious or life-threatening disease, such as cancer.
-Palliative care addresses symptoms and side effects of the disease and treatment, as well as any related psychological, social or spiritual problems.
-To find the price for palliative care on the Surest app, search “palliative care.”
+Palliative care can improve quality of life when you have prostate cancer.
+Palliative care addresses symptoms and side effects, as well as any related psychological, social, or spiritual concerns.
 Palliative care does not include respite care or hospice services.
-Contact the Surest clinical team for help accessing those services.

-A cancer diagnosis often affects the emotional health of patients, families and caregivers.
-You are not alone.
-One in three people with cancer experience mental or emotional distress.
+A cancer diagnosis often affects the emotional health of patients, families, and caregivers.
+You are not alone, Surest is here to help.

 Resources you may find helpful